japila-books/apache-spark-internals/docs/memory/StorageMemoryPool.md

 `freeSpaceToShrinkPool`...FIXME

-NOTE: `freeSpaceToShrinkPool` is used exclusively when `UnifiedMemoryManager` is requested to link:UnifiedMemoryManager.adoc#acquireExecutionMemory[acquireExecutionMemory].
+NOTE: `freeSpaceToShrinkPool` is used exclusively when `UnifiedMemoryManager` is requested to UnifiedMemoryManager.md#acquireExecutionMemory[acquireExecutionMemory].

 == [[creating-instance]] Creating StorageMemoryPool Instance